Fender Precision Bass: Redesigns

-In 1959 a glued-on rosewood fingerboard featuring "clay"-style dot position markers replaced the one-piece maple neck and remained standard until 1966/67, when the now-CBS-owned Fender company began to offer a separate, laminated maple fingerboard capped on a maple neck.
-Rosewood fingerboards were then made of a veneered, round-laminated piece of wood and pearloid dot markers replaced the "clay"-style inlays introduced in 1959.
+In 1959, a glued-on rosewood fingerboard featuring "clay"-style dot position markers replaced the one-piece maple neck.
+This remained standard until 1966/67, when the now-CBS-owned Fender company began to offer a separate, laminated maple fingerboard capped on a maple neck as another option.
+Fewer than 200 Precision Basses were sold a year in the early 1950s, but this increased to around 1,000 a year by 1959.